keisuke198619/ABM/datasets/GC_peregrine/README.md

-## Python codes for preprocessing of Granger causality (GC) of sula
+## Python codes for preprocessing of Granger causality (GC) of peregrine

-This is the python code for preprocessing of the following paper
+* This is the python code for preprocessing of the following paper
+* We addtionally analyzed peregrine data obtained at `https://doi.org/10.5061/dryad.md268`
+* That is, results of the peregrine data are not shown in the following paper

 ### Author
 * Keisuke Fujii - https://sites.google.com/view/keisuke1986en/